zemcov/TIME_Software/Beta0.2/readme.md

 # Starting the System
-  To run the program, navigate to TIME_Software/cryo and run from the terminal:
+  To run the program, navigate to TIME_Software/Beta0.2 and run from the terminal: python pyqtgui.py
-  (this might be different depending on how we package it into a new Beta 2.0 release directory) python pyqtgui.py

   this should start the program, prompting for the different parameters required